KIT-MRT/arbitration_graphs/docs/tasks/3_add_more_behaviors.md

 So now is a good a time as any to further extend our arbitration graph with the `EatClosestDot` behavior component.

 We don't want to bore you with the details of planning a path through a PacMan maze, so we have already implemented that for you.
-You just need to integrate it into the arbitration graph, very similarly to the last task.
+You just need to integrate it into the arbitration graph, very similarly to the [previous task](2_extend_arbitration_graph.md).

 We'll keep it simple and just add it as another option to the priority arbitrator.
-Arbitration graphs can be nested of course, but we'll save that for the next task.
+Arbitration graphs can be nested of course, but we'll save that for the [next task](4_nested_arbitrators.md).

 ## Goal